burnsr77/burnsr77.github.io/cv/index.md

 <b>*Edited Journal Issues \(with Peer Review\)*</b>

-In press	Burns, Ryan, C. Dalton, J. Thatcher.
+2017	Burns, Ryan, C. Dalton, J. Thatcher.
 Making More out of Data: Advancing Critical Data Studies.
 Special Issue of *Professional Geographer*.

 2015 Burns, Ryan, D. Meek.
 The Politics of Knowledge Production in the Geoweb.
 Special Issue of *ACME: An International E-Journal for Critical Geographies*.